priyatam/pie/README.md

-        / Frozen Pie /
+# Frozen Pie

-“You know you have reached perfection in design, not when there is nothing more to add, but when there is nothing more to be taken away.”

-                                                                - Antoine de Saint-Exupery
+> You know you have reached perfection in design, not when there is nothing more to add, but when there is nothing more to be taken away - Antoine de Saint-Exupery

 Today's static site generators require css, markup, templating and programming skills.
 Their compatibility is broken.
 A template in one framework doesn't work in the other.
 You can't convert from LESS to Bourbon, from HTML to HAML, from Ruby closure to a Python inner function.
 You can't use Clojure's immutable collections to reimplement a default Mustache _loop_ in a straight forward way.
 You test on browsers, they break, like plugins that blow on your face.